 The component will consist of two main sub-components, the Aggregation and the Segmentation.
 Firstly, the Aggregation sub-component will be responsible for collecting smaller, similar, and adjacent data from heterogenous sources and combining them to larger sums.
 The Segmentation sub-component uses data mining techniques to extract useful information from the data.
-The sub-component will utilize unsupervised learning algorithms to examine patterns in the data and segment them into clusters, based on the operator's relative objective.
+The sub-component will utilize unsupervised learning algorithms to examine patterns in the data and add them into clusters, based on the operator's relative objective.
 The labels of the clustered data will be stored in the database and be available to the other components of the iVPP.
-The clustering sub-component of Segmentation will be the classification sub-component will classify new prosumers into the already existing groups created by the clustering sub-component based on a number of load measurements.
+The clustering sub-component will have a dedicated functionality regarding the assistance with forecasting.
+Another sub-component of Segmentation will be the classification sub-component.
+Classification is a supervised machine learning technique.
+The classification sub-component will classify new prosumers into the already existing groups created by the clustering sub-component based on a number of load measurements.

-Figure 5.6: Aggregation and Classification functionality diagram.
+Figure 5-6: Aggregation and Classification functionality diagram.